PropagationNetworkInference/PINGS/benchmark_2_1/ReadMe.txt

-In order to compile, type
+In order to compile, type-

 make
 ----------------------------------------